 Florida law requires us to send support payments electronically.
-You can choose to receive your child support payments by a Florida Debit MasterCard® or by direct deposit into your checking or savings account:
+You can choose to receive your child support payments by:

 Florida Debit MasterCards® are good for three years.
 New cards are mailed approximately 30 days before the "Good Thru" date on the front of your card.